dinhtq/MiPay/README.md

 MiPay is currently built using:

-CLNDR.js for the calendar interface
+CLNDR.js for the calendar interface<br>
-Moment.js to manage dates
+Moment.js to manage dates<br>
-jQuery Mobile for mobile UI framework
+jQuery Mobile for mobile UI framework<br>
-Chart.js as the charting library
+Chart.js as the charting library<br>

 --------